vonmillhausen/sf2000/README.md

 | `pagefile.sys` | ✨ | ✅ | 🚩 | ✅ | ✅ | Main menu background music.
 If you don't like background music, and would rather just have silence, you can [find a replacement silent `pagefile.sys` here](/sounds/silentMusic/pagefile.sys) - just replace the one in the `Resources` folder (don't forget to backup the original file first, in case you ever want that jaunty tune again!) | [listen](/sounds/pagefile.sys.mp3) |
 | `swapfile.sys` | ✨ | ✅ | ✅ | ✅ | ✅ | "Squishy" sound played when navigating horizontally through "shortcut" games on the main menu, or vertically within a system's game-list | [listen](/sounds/swapfile.sys.mp3) |

+If you would like to silence all the _UI_ sounds (everything other than the background music), `dteyn` has created a [Silent Sounds Pack](https://github.com/Dteyn/sf2000/raw/main/sounds/silentSounds/SF2000_Silent_Sounds_Pack.zip) (direct link to `.zip`).
+It contains eight replacement silent audio files - just drop them into the `Resources` folder on the microSD card, replacing the eight current files, and say goodbye to the SF2000's UI noises.

 ### Unknown Files
 These are files that I have not yet determined what they do; if anyone has any information on these, do post about it in the Data Frog channel in the Retro Handhelds Discord server please!